 For many women, minor lifestyle tweaks can help tremendously in improving pregnancy and postpartum hormone fluctuation symptoms.
 While hormones undergo radical changes during pregnancy no matter how optimal your lifestyle—and it is likely impossible to avoid any symptoms of pregnancy and postpartum—there are steps you can take to support the rest of your body in efficiently taking you through this journey.

 Take the following items:

 - Lifestyle: Makeup products and household cleaners often contain harmful chemicals called endocrine disruptors that can throw off your internal balance and also be harmful to a developing baby.
-Consider replacing harmful products with clean options will be better not just for yourself and the baby you’re carrying, but the environment as well.
+Consider replacing harmful products with clean options; they will be better not just for yourself and the baby you’re carrying, but the environment as well.

 Being pregnant as a gestational carrier takes your body on a roller coaster of changes, and hormones are no exception.
 Estrogen, progesterone, hCG, prolactin, and other compounds all play a leading role in helping your body prepare itself for a healthy pregnancy, delivery, and baby.
 These changes do not come without their side effects, though.
 It is important to both understand why you may be experiencing certain symptoms, as well as having a game plan for effectively setting your body up for the smoothest, strongest pregnancy possible.
-And, as always, please contact your doctor with specific questions, issues or changes during your surrogate pregnancy.
+And, as always, please contact your doctor with specific questions, issues, or changes during your surrogate pregnancy.